-If a new message is present on one of the network mailboxes assigned to the base via its receive connection, or there is a new message on the local answering machine, the oo icon and the number of new messages are shown on the handset's idle display.
-The message key flashes.
+If a new message is present on the network mailbox, or there is a new message on the local answering machine, the OO icon and the number of new messages are shown on the handset's idle display.
+The M message key flashes.